Thursday, September 21

 After William’s death, Bea attends his funeral and reconnects with Gerald.
 Nancy observes them together and thinks about how strange it must be for them without William.
 “Those summers in Maine, those few sweet summers when the three of them were thick as thieves.
 Those days that passed by far too quickly and that she can only remember snippets of now.
 The three of them, racing out to the dock, King following behind.
 Picking blueberries in the hills.
 Camping out in the woods.
 Late at night, the world quiet around them, the lights from the house reflecting in the dark sea.
 Oh, why can’t time be stopped in those moments.
 Why is it so hard to understand how fleeting it all is?”
 Desperate to connect with the past, she feels the “need to scramble back in time, to pull up old memories, to regret words, to re-create moments.”

-Millie finds love with a third husband and the couple support Bea in returning to the States for William’s funeral.
-She confides that the house in Quincy “is the place that feels like my home” and Gerald asks her to stay, to truly make it her home.
+After finding love with a third husband, Millie feels secure enough to release Bea, and the newlyweds encourage Bea to attend William’s funeral.
+Bea confides that the Quincy house is “the place that feels like my home” and Gerald asks her to stay, to truly make it her home.
 Holding his hand, Bea responds, “Let’s take a walk, she says.
 Let’s take a walk.”

-William’s untimely death along with an incomplete tale from Bea – some might call it a lie and others might say that some choices need not be exposed – end the ruthless competition between two brothers.
+William’s untimely death along with an incomplete tale from Bea – some might call it a lie, others would argue that the entire past need not be exposed – end the ruthless competition between two brothers.
 Gerald and Bea marry and repurchase the island home in Maine, presiding over another stretch of perfect summers with Nancy, their child and William’s children.
 It may be distressing to ponder whether we are each at our purest, our finest, during childhood.
 Still, this exquisite book on family relations has a happy ending, as Bea lovingly, naturally resumes the matriarch role for the next generation of Gregorys.

 Tuesday, September 12